ZeInhumane/Vim-Katas/exercises/05_find_and_replace_by_hand.md

 Steps.

-1. Find the word content by `/content`
+1. Find the word copy by `/content`
 2. Replace the word by `cw copy`
 3. Go to the next one `n`
 4. Go to the last one `n`